-Although we frequently hear how cocaine increases risk of heart attacks and strokes—health issues associated with the middle-aged-and-older population—young users are by no means safe.
+Although we frequently hear how cocaine increases the risk of heart attacks and strokes—health issues associated with the middle-aged and older-population—young users are by no means safe.
 Nor are they particularly rare.
 Monthly-and-more-often cocaine use in 12–17-year-olds dropped noticeably in the early 21st century, but by the end of 2017, still comprised tens of thousands of teens.
 And the U.S. age demographic with the highest rate of cocaine use is the 18–25-year-old group.

 In many ways, cocaine is more harmful to younger users than to adults, because: